Visualization Software Architectures for Arts, Humanities, and STEM Integration

 Printmaking, Puzzles, and Studio Closets: Using Artistic Metaphors to Reimagine the User Interface for Designing Immersive Visualizations

-Herman, Bridger and Samsel, Francesca and Bares, Annie and Johnson, Seth and Abram, Greg and Keefe, Daniel F. (2020).vol. no. (19-28)
+Herman, Bridger and Samsel, Francesca and Bares, Annie and Johnson, Seth and Abram, Greg and Keefe, Daniel F. (2020).
+2020 IEEE VIS Arts Program (VISAP) (19-28)

 (cite)